 My trip consisted of two parts; first staying at the more popular Martinselkonen, with two nights in the hides, and then moving on to two nights in predator hides at the Boreal Wildlife Centre (BWC), which is run by the same family around 100km further south.
 The hide times were spread over a week, with other small excursions mixed in on non-hide days.

 The bears in Finland are European brown bears.
-As I understand it, these are essentially the same species as the grizzlies in North America (Ursus Arctos), but in North America, they have the large and nutritious salmon boosting their diet significantly, to the extent that they now grow larger than their European cousins.
+As I understand it, these are essentially the same species (Ursus Arctos) as the grizzlies in North America, but over there they have the large and nutritious salmon boosting their diet significantly, to the extent that they now grow larger than their European cousins.
 I haven’t fact-checked that, but that’s my understanding.

 Bears are hunted in Finland during a strict season which starts in mid August.
 For this reason, they’re quite wary of people.
 They were noticeably more shy than the bears I saw in Canada.
 Their experience with people has led them to become almost nocturnal.
 During the daytime, they vanish into the forest.
 So to see them requires the use of an overnight hide.
 Although I don’t agree with bear hunting myself, it’s a well-managed system.
 The bear population is still slowly rising, and it does help keep the bears from straying into towns and areas where they come into conflict with humans.
 Conditions in the hides are obviously not ideal for a luxurious holiday, but the opportunity to see bears trumps the need for my own creature comforts, and a few nights in a cold shed are well worth the reward.